Home | Blog Index | Blog Archives | Christianity & Faith Essays

 It's that time of year again!
 Another winter is fading, and our cold landscape will soon be overtaken with the welcome green and warmth of spring and summer.
 Above that, the lightning displays and tornadoes of the storm season are on the doorstep.
-As with years' past, this season's chase blog will continue the tradition of logging chase days along with forecast excercises about upcoming weather patterns.
+As with years' past, this season's storm season blog will continue the tradition of logging expedition days along with forecast excercises about upcoming weather patterns.
 I'm glad you're here to join me once again for the journey in 2020.

-One wildcard chasers are watching in spring 2020 is the coronavirus outbreak, which will likely be spreading across the country during our severe weather season.
-It remains to be seen how that will impact chase operations/travel.
-Current thinking is that storm chasing in the USA should proceed as normal, with likely some extra precautions needed at gas pumps, hotels and other transmission vectors encountered on the road.
+One wildcard storm observers are watching in spring 2020 is the coronavirus outbreak, which will likely be spreading across the country during our severe weather season.
+It remains to be seen how that will impact operations/travel.
+Current thinking is that storm observing in the USA should proceed as normal, with likely some extra precautions needed at gas pumps, hotels and other transmission vectors encountered on the road.
 Stay tuned, as I'll be talking about this more as the situation develops.

 Now, let's take our first look at upcoming weather patterns for the first weeks of meteorological spring.